Zopiclone: Recreational use

 Zopiclone has the potential for non-medical use, dosage escalation, and drug dependence.
 It is taken orally and sometimes intravenously when used non-medically, and often combined with alcohol to achieve euphoria.
 Patients abusing the drug are also at risk of dependence.
 Withdrawal symptoms can be seen after long-term use of normal doses even after a gradual reduction regimen.
 The Compendium of Pharmaceuticals and Specialties recommends zopiclone prescriptions not exceed 7 to 10 days, owing to concerns of addiction, tolerance, and physical dependence.
 Two types of drug misuse can occur: either recreational misuse, wherein the drug is taken to achieve a high, or when the drug is continued long-term against medical advice.
-Zopiclone may be more addictive than benzodiazepines.
+Zopiclone is as addictive as or may be more addictive than benzodiazepines.
 Those with a history of substance misuse or mental health disorders may be at an increased risk of high-dose zopiclone misuse.
-High dose misuse of zopiclone and increasing popularity amongst people who use substances who have been prescribed with zopiclone The symptoms of zopiclone addiction can include depression, dysphoria, hopelessness, slow thoughts, social isolation, worrying, sexual anhedonia, and nervousness.
+High-dose misuse of zopiclone and increasing popularity amongst people who use substances who have been prescribed with zopiclone was shown in the 1990s.
+The symptoms of zopiclone addiction can include depression, dysphoria, hopelessness, slow thoughts, social isolation, worrying, sexual anhedonia, and nervousness.

 Zopiclone and other sedative hypnotic drugs are detected frequently in cases of people suspected of driving under the influence of drugs.
 Other sedating drugs, including benzodiazepines and zolpidem, are also found in high numbers of suspected drugged drivers.
 Many drivers have blood levels far exceeding the therapeutic dose range and often in combination with alcohol, illegal, or addictive prescription drugs, suggesting a high degree of potential for non-medical use of benzodiazepines, zolpidem, and zopiclone.
 Zopiclone, which at prescribed doses causes moderate impairment the next day, has been estimated to increase the risk of vehicle accidents by 50%, causing an increase of 503 excess accidents per 100,000 persons.
 Zaleplon or other nonimpairing sleep aids were recommended be used instead of zopiclone to reduce traffic accidents.
 Zopiclone, as with other hypnotic drugs, is sometimes used to carry out criminal acts such as sexual assaults.

 Zopiclone has crosstolerance with barbiturates and is able to suppress barbiturate withdrawal symptoms.
 It is frequently self-administered intravenously in studies on monkeys, suggesting a high risk of addictive potential.

 Zopiclone is in the top ten medications obtained using a false prescription in France.